 If you are interested in advanced training in electrophysiology, Mayo Clinic invites you to spend two years focusing on clinical practice and research in that subspecialty.

-You can participate in this two-year accredited Clinical Cardiac Electrophysiology Fellowship at Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, as an independent program after you complete at least three years of accredited cardiovascular diseases training at another institution.
+You can participate in this two-year accredited Clinical Cardiac Electrophysiology Fellowship at Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, as an independent program after you complete at least three years of accredited cardiovascular diseases training.

-- Diagnose and treat patients with radiofrequency and cryoablation for supraventricular arrhythmias (for example, AV nodal reentry, Wolff-Parkinson-White syndrome, atrial flutter, atrial fibrillation) and ventricular tachycardia
+- Diagnose and treat patients with radiofrequency and cryoablation for supraventricular arrhythmias (for example: atrioventricular nodal reentrant tachycardia, Wolff-Parkinson-White syndrome, atrial flutter, atrial fibrillation) and ventricular tachycardia

 - Implant and follow up on all types of investigational implantable cardioverter-defibrillators and permanent pacemakers

 - Participate and learn the fundamentals of complex ablation in adults with congenital heart diseases